-As an instructor, you may have reviewed existing open textbooks and not been able to find one that meets your needs.
-If you are committed to using open textbooks in your teaching, the next step may be to create your own.
+As a MacEwan instructor, perhaps you have reviewed existing open textbooks and not been able to find one that meets your needs.
+If you are committed to using open textbooks in your teaching, the next step could be to create your own.

 Planning Your Open Textbook

 How can you ensure that your textbook is of the greatest utility to students and other instructors?
 The way you select and organize your content will determine how useful the book will be as an instructional tool.

 You may want to develop a workflow for how you will approach the project.
 A typical writing workflow could be something like this:

 Conceptualize → Outline → Write → Review → Edit → Publish

 Here is a detailed workflow of typical open textbook production in MacEwan Open Books:

 Before beginning to write, think about planning your book chapters in terms of desired learning objectives.
 By the end of the chapter, what should students be able to do?
 Setting learning objectives will help you determine the level of the material, the content you include, and the design of any assessments that might be included at the end of each chapter or section.

 Learning objectives for your textbook can be written using Bloom’s Taxonomy of Educational Objectives (1956) as shown in Figure 2.1.
 The taxonomy has six levels, moving from the least complex type of learning, “Remember,” to the most complex, “Create.”
 An effective learning objective will use an appropriate action verb to define the level of learning.
 For example, “By the end of this section, learners will be able to organize their textbook content according to Bloom’s Taxonomy of educational objectives.”
 By using the verb “organize,” the level of learning is set at the “Analyze” level of Bloom’s Taxonomy.